patchapps/rabbit-hutch/README.md

 #rabbit-hutch

-RabbitMq Trace Logger
+RabbitMq Trace Logger - Listen to multiple RabbitMq instances and log them to a single location or MongoDb database.

 # Overview

-	This is a ruby service for monotoring the trace output on RabbitMq Nodes and writing the output to console, Log files or MongoDb
+A ruby service for monotoring the trace output on RabbitMq Nodes and writing the output to console, Log files or MongoDb.

-#Technologies Used

-	*Ruby
-	*Deamonizr
+Once tracing is started on the target rabbitMQ nodes, the service creates a queue "rabbithutch" that binds to the exchange "amq.rabbitmq.trace".
+All messages that arrive on the queue are then picked up by any registered consumers and written to standard output, a log file or a MongoDb Database.

+# Environment

+	* Linux

-# Setup & Installation
+# Installation

+	## Activate tracing on rabbitmq server

+	run the following command on each server you want to trace rabbitmqctl trace_on

+	## Install the rabbit-hutch service

 	gem install rabbithutch

+# Usage

 	Run as a command line process
 	rabbithutch run

 	Run as a service
 	rabbithutch start

-	For help
+	For help on the service
 	rabbithutch

+# Configuration

+	To add RabbitMq nodes to monitor and consumers to enable you will need to change the configuration.

+	The config below shows two RabbitMq nodes with each with console, mongoDb and log file consumers

+	./config.yaml

+	application:
+    exchangename: amq.rabbitmq.trace
+    queuename: rabbithutch

+	rabbitmq:
+		hosts:
+		  - displayname: local1
+			enabled: true
+			hostname: 127.0.0.1
+			username: guest
+			password: guest
+		  - displayname: local2
+			enabled: false
+			hostname: 127.0.0.1
+			username: guest
+			password: guest

+	consumers_config:
+		consumers:
+		  - name: console_consumer
+			enabled: false
+		  - name: mongo_consumer
+			enabled: true
+			hostname: 127.0.0.1
+			username: guest
+			password: guest
+			database_prefix: rhutch_
+			port: 27017
+		  - name: log4r_consumer
+			enabled: true
+			log_location: /tmp
+			log_prefix: rhutch_

 #Contributing

 	Fork it